 The program involves placing the overhead power lines in established areas underground.
 Since the commencement of the program, 55 major residential projects throughout WA have been completed and over 86,000 homes state-wide have received underground power.

 City of South Perth SUPP projects

 The City has had projects in Rounds One, Two, Three and Five.
 The last underground power project in the City was Salter Point, which commenced in October 2011.
-Submissions for the funding round were called 12 months earlier and the City submitted seven project areas: Salter Point, Manning, Collier, Kensington East, Kensington West, South Perth and Hurlingham.
 In total 89 projects from 27 local governments were received for Round Five.
-About one third of the submitted projects were eliminated as non-compliant.
-The seven project areas nominated by the City were all compliant.

 In December 2015 the PUO announced that submissions were invited from local governments interested in participating in Round Six of the SUPP.
 The funding arrangement still required local government to contribute a minimum of 50% of the project cost.

 The City submitted all remaining six areas for assessment for Round Six funding.
-All areas share the same priority and are consistent with the City’s overall vision of having all overhead powerlines placed underground throughout the entire area.
-The six underground power areas referred to in the City’s submission are:
+All areas share the same priority and are consistent with the City’s overall vision of having all overhead power lines placed underground throughout the entire area.
+In January 2017, it was announced that funding has been secured for three of the nominated areas: